ouvroir/icofom2021/src/publications/icofom2021-karine-duhamel.md

 Inuit.

-In his writing about Indigenous--settler relations, Cree researcher Willie Ermine discusses relationships as "spaces of engagement" to emphasize the opportunities that exist within relationships to work out the similarities and differences between the various ways of knowing that may be held by those involved.
+In his writing about Indigenous--settler relations, Cree researcher Willie Ermine discusses relationships as “spaces of engagement” to emphasize the opportunities that exist within relationships to work out the similarities and differences between the various ways of knowing that may be held by those involved.
 When we consider relationships as